 Though the above circuit looks superb, new hobbyists may find the ICs LM35 and TL431 quite unfamiliar and difficult to configure.A similar type of circuit of an electronic fridge thermostat can be built using just a single IC LM324 and by an ordinary 1N4148 diode as the sensor.

-The figure below shows the simple wiring done around the IC LM324.
+The figure below shows the simple wiring done around a quad opamp IC LM324.

 A1 produces a virtual ground to the sensing circuit opamps, thus creates a dual voltage supply very simply avoiding complicated and bulky wiring.A2 forms the sensing stage which utilizes the "garden diode" 1N4148 for doing all the temperature sensing.